Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

 where $\bm{0}$ is the $|E|$ dimensional vector all of whose entries are $0$.

 The average costs incurred under a policy $\pi$ can be considered as a dot product between the steady state probabilities induced over the joint state-action pair under $\pi$, and the one-step cost under state-action pairs.
 Hence, a CMDP can equivalently be posed as a linear program~\cite{borkar88}, and is convex.
-Thus, the duality gap corresponding to the problem~\eqref{cmdp}, and its dual~\eqref{dualprob} is zero~\cite{bertsekas}.
-Let us denote by $\pi^\star_f(\lambda)$ the policy for flow $f$ which minimizes the holding cost $\sum_{\ell\in R_f}\lambda_{\ell}\bar{Q}^f_\ell$.
+If strong duality~\cite{bertsekas} holds, then the duality gap corresponding to the problem~\eqref{cmdp}-\eqref{cmdp1}, and its dual~\eqref{dualprob} is zero~\cite{bertsekas}.
+A sufficient condition for strong duality is Slater's condition~\cite{bertsekas}.
+It is easily verified that for the problem~\eqref{cmdp}-\eqref{cmdp1}, Slater's condition reduces to the following condition: there exists a policy $\pi$ under which the link-level delays for each link $\ell$ are strictly less than the bound $B_\ell$, ie., $\bar{\|\bm{Q}_\ell\|}_{\pi}< B_\ell, \quad\forall \ell \in E$.
+We will assume that there is a policy $\pi$ that is strictly feasible.